Nuclear Medicine

 When will I receive my results?

 Once your study is completed, one of our board-certified, subspecialized radiologists will analyze the results and develop a detailed report for your referring physician.
-Your physician will receive the report within 48 hours and follow-up with you to go over the results.
+We will make sure your physician receives your results in time for your follow up visit with them.